 It is essential to drink a lot of liquids, especially when it’s hot outside.
 Keeping a steady supply of cold drinks on hand is important.
 Not sugary drinks; they won’t help to quench your thirst and we try to avoid the unnecessary sugar.
 One of our favorite drinks is unsweetened iced tea.
 We easily go through 2 to 3 gallons of iced tea in a day.
 Coffee is no exception, it turns into iced coffee in the summer around here.
 It’s a delicious, cool way to start the day.

 It has become a summertime tradition to have a fruit smoothie in the late afternoon or evening.
 The kids make sure that we don’t forget, they love smoothies!
 We keep a variety of frozen fruits and berries on hand to make smoothies.
-Pick whatever fruit combination sounds good, add a banana for sweetening, ice, kefir and you have a great smoothie.
-One of our favorite combinations is pineapple, mango and banana.
+Kefir smoothies are our favorite.
 There’s nothing like a cold drink to help you cool off!